SilverEskimo/silvereskimo.github.io/nft-marketplace-workshop.md

 7. Click on `Add user & Download Private Key`

 Now you will have the private key, which will be used for signing the requests.
-The last part that is required is to get the API Key, from the same view you're currently on, click on the key icon next to the newly created user.
+Now we need to get the API Key, from the same view you're currently on, click on the key icon next to the newly created user.

 The API Key wil now be in your clipboard, paste it somewhere for later use.

+Lastly, we need to enable One-time address transactions, this is required for contract deployment and interaction.
+To do this, from your current view (within the settings), go to the `General` tab and scroll to the bottom.
+You wil see a section titled `One-time Address Transactions`, click `Enable` there.

 ### Setup the Fireblocks SDK